Customizing Agents

 Type errors: Import types from './types/agent-definition'

-Prompts not applying: Verify file paths are relative to .agents/
+Prompts not applying: Verify file paths are relative to .agents/ directory

 Running specific agents: